azuline/repertoire/README.md

 ## License

 ```
-repertoire :: a music server designed to catalog and facilitate exploration of
+repertoire :: a music server for cataloguing and exploring large music
-              large music libraries
+              libraries

-Copyright (C) 2020 azuline
+Copyright (C) 2021 blissful

 This program is free software: you can redistribute it and/or modify it under
 the terms of the GNU Affero General Public License as published by the Free